 A criminal record can have long-term consequences on your life, including your ability to obtain a professional license, employment, and housing.
-So if possible, you'd like your criminal record expunged once you complete the terms of your sentence, especially if your crime was relatively minor.
-However, expungement isn't a right, and you can only obtain this outcome in limited circumstances in Virginia.
+Accordingly, it makes sense that you would want your criminal record expunged as soon as possible.
+However, expungement is not a right, and you can only obtain an expungement in very limited circumstances in Virginia.

-When Can You Get an Expungement in Virginia?
+When Can You Expunge a Criminal Offense in Virginia?

-However, adult criminal records expungement is extremely limited in Virginia.
-Convictions can never be expunged.
-You may be eligible for expungement in these situations:
+Adult criminal records expungement is extremely limited in Virginia.
+Convictions can never be expunged under current law.
+However, if you were not convicted, you may be eligible for expungement in these situations:

-- You pled not guilty and were acquitted of the charges by a judge or jury.
+- You pled not guilty and were acquitted (found "not guilty") of the charges by a judge or jury.

 - You were charged with contempt of court in a civil case but were acquitted.

-- You are the defendant in a criminal case where the prosecutor decides not to prosecute and abandons all charges—usually through a motion nolle prosecui.
+- You are the defendant in a criminal case where the prosecutor decides not to prosecute and abandons all charges—usually through a motion for nolle prosequi (nolle pros)

 - Your name or identity was stolen and used in another crime.